ahma-hub/analysis/README.md

 The results are stored in the file ```evaluation_log_DL.txt```.

 ## Preprocessings
-In case you are measing raw traces from the oscilloscope by yourself:
+In case you are measuring raw traces from the oscilloscope by yourself:
 Once the raw traces have been acquired from oscilloscope and before beeing able to run the evualuation some preprocessings are needed.

 ### list_manipulation.py
 ```
 usage: list_manipulation.py [-h]